aaryapatil/specdims/README.md

 specdims
 ========

-Code for A. A. Patil, J. Bovy, G. Eadie, and S. Jaimungal, 2021, "Functional Data Analysis for extracting the Intrinsic Dimensionality of Spectra;
-Application:  Chemical Homogeneity in Open Cluster M67", submitted to ApJ.
+Code for A. A. Patil, J. Bovy, G. Eadie, and S. Jaimungal, "Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67", The Astrophysical Journal.
+926, 51 (2022) [ADS](https://ui.adsabs.harvard.edu/abs/2022ApJ...926...51P/abstract)

 AUTHOR
 ------